 ● ask the College of Humanities, Arts, and Sciences as well as the Faculty Senate to help us further the Racial and Ethnic Coalition’s 2019 goals to reach a diverse curriculum.

-The Department of Languages & Literatures offers undergraduate programs in English, Spanish, TESOL (Teaching English to Speakers of Other Languages), Creative Writing, French, and Professional Writing, in addition to courses in Chinese and German.
+The Department of Languages & Literatures offers undergraduate programs in English, Spanish, TESOL (Teaching English to Speakers of Other Languages), Creative Writing, French, and Professional Writing, in addition to courses in Chinese.
 Our graduate offerings include programs in English, Spanish, TESOL, and TESS (Teaching English in Secondary Schools).

 L&L trains more language arts teachers than any other university in the state, and our students develop skills in reading, writing, language use, and cultural analysis in preparation for work in a range of professions and countries.
 Many students complement their classroom instruction with internships, translating and publishing experiences, and study abroad opportunities that help launch rewarding careers and lives.
 L&L students are part of a vibrant intellectual and creative community that is supported by scholarship opportunities and participates in clubs and honor societies in addition to on- and off-campus programming.

 Come and visit us!
-If you have questions, feel free to contact Dr. Jennifer Cooley, Head of the Department of Languages & Literatures.
+If you have questions, feel free to contact Dr. Jim O'Loughlin, Interim Head of the Department of Languages & Literatures.